You are viewing 1 of your 2 free articles

 According to a new report by the International Air Transport Association (IATA), recovery in air travel continues to be strong, particularly in Asia-Pacific and the Middle East.

-Commenting on the findings, IATA director general Willie Walsh said: “Strong demand is helping the industry cope with sky high fuel prices.
+The report stated: "Strong demand is helping the industry cope with sky high fuel prices.
 To support that demand in the long-term, we need to pay attention to what travellers are telling us.
-After nearly three years of pandemic travel complexity, IATA’s 2022 Global Passenger Survey (GPS) shows that travellers want simplification and convenience.
-That’s an important message for airlines but also for airports and governments.
-They own many of the facilitation processes that let passengers down at some key airports over this year’s northern summer travel season.
+After nearly three years of pandemic travel complexity, IATA's 2022 Global Passenger Survey (GPS) shows that travellers want simplification and convenience.
+That's an important message for airlines but also for airports and governments.
+They own many of the facilitation processes that let passengers down at some key airports over this year's northern summer travel season."

 GET YOUR FREE 48-PAGE GCC TRAVEL & HOSPITALITY REPORT HERE